lmullen/jsr/_source/issues/vol13/fones-wolf.markdown

 To sum up, I think that the study of religion in the early twentieth-century South is essential to understanding modern America.
-Scholars like Jane Dailey, Paul Harvey and David Chappell have put religion in the center of the struggle over racial equality, which drives both southern and national narratives, while Jim Gregory, Darren Dochuk and others have linked southern migrants to the triumph of
+Scholars like Jane Dailey, Paul Harvey, and David Chappell have put religion in the center of the struggle over racial equality, which drives both southern and national narratives, while Jim Gregory, Darren Dochuk and others have linked southern migrants to the triumph of